samikeijonen/munsa/README.md

 Munsa is a minimal theme for creative people like photobloggers and artists.
 It has a clean and fresh responsive design.

+## Documentation

+You can read Munsa theme documentation from [Foxland site](https://foxland.fi/documents/for/munsa/).

 ## Copyright and License

 The following resources are not included with the theme but are external resources linked to within the theme.